DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ELB/README.md

 When you enable `Connection Draining` on a load balancer, any back-end instances that you deregister will complete requests that are in progress before deregistration.
 Likewise, if a back-end instance fails health checks, the load balancer will not send any new requests to the unhealthy instance but will allow existing requests to complete.

+### Pre-warming

+ELB will not try to queue up reqs to be handled when it's at its capacity which resulting in `503` errors.
+If traffic goes up over time, ELB will keep up with such demand and handles reqs correctly.
+That said, when hefty traffic is hitting ELB at a rate that is higher than ELB can scale to meet it, contact AWS to enable pre-warming.

+With pre-warming, specify start date/time & rps so that certain level of capacity will be added preemptively.

 ### Cost Reduction Methods

 Data Transfer In is free whilst Data Transfer Out is charged.
 So the key is to cut response in size.